adrolli/dynamic-local-fonts/README.md

 # Dynamic Local Fonts

 Using free fonts (Google Fonts and others) locally and dynamically.
+I use them directly in my WordPress Theme but you may do other fonty things.

 ## Why?